A Deterministic Bicriteria Approximation Algorithm for the Art Gallery Problem: Alternative Approaches

 \begin{itemize} \item Discrtization using a grid $\Gamma$, where the candidate set of guards are restricted to lie on $\Gamma$.
 The difficulty of this approach is that the size of an optimum set of guards {\it restricted} to $\Gamma$ might be much larger than the size of an optimum set without any restriction.
 This was the approach used in~\cite{BM16} to give a randomized $O(\log \OPT)$-apporximation algorithm under the general position assumption stated in the introduction.

 \item Extension of the Br\"{o}nnimann-Goodrich algorithm for continuous range spaces.
-It can be shown (see~\cite{E16}) that the algorithm terminates in finite time, but which may depend on the area of the smallest cell $R$ of the arrangement created in the course of the algorithm.
+It can be shown (see~\cite{E16}) that the algorithm can be extended to work for the (full coverage version of) the art gallery problem, but the running time may depend on the area of the smallest cell $R$ of the arrangement created in the course of the algorithm.
 More precisely, the number of iterations is $O(\OPT\cdot\log\frac{\area(Q)}{\area(R)})$.
-Since $R$ can be arbitrarily small, there is no guarantee that such an extension will terminate in polynomial time. \end{itemize}
+Since $R$ can be arbitrarily small, there is no guarantee that such an extension will terminate in polynomial (ore even finite) time. \end{itemize}